vaishnavijagtapma2025/stock-market-analysis-python/report.md

 predicted_price = current_price
 ```

 for all firms in the held-out test set.
 This serves as the canonical persistence benchmark in cross-sectional equity forecasting.
 The benchmark assumes that publicly available financial and market information contains no incremental predictive value beyond the current market price itself.
 Any machine learning model that captures meaningful cross-sectional variation in future prices should therefore outperform this no-information benchmark on out-of-sample MSE.
-Because the naive model predicts no directional change, its expected directional accuracy is approximately 50% under symmetric market movement, providing a meaningful lower bound relative to the 60% directional-accuracy threshold.
+Because the naive persistence model assumes that future prices remain close to current observed prices, its directional performance depends heavily on the realised market environment and the cross-sectional distribution of returns during the evaluation period.

 ---